westonganger/protected_attributes_continued/README.md

 # Protected Attributes Continued

 This is the community continued version of `protected_attributes`.
+This library is maintained.

-I have created this gem and changed the name because the Rails team refuses to support the `protected_attributes` gem for Rails 5.
-For people who would like to continue using this feature in their Rails 5 apps lets continue here.
-I am currently_using this successfully in number of Rails 5 production apps.
+I have created this gem and changed the name because the Rails team refuses to support the `protected_attributes` gem for Rails 5+.
+For people who would like to continue using this feature in their Rails 5+ apps lets continue here.
+This is in use successfully on number of my Rails 5 production apps.

 Protect attributes from mass-assignment in Active Record models.